playfultechnology/pid-invertedpendulum/README.md

  - VOL: Voltage
  - T: Target Position
  - P: Actual Linear Encoder Reading (5,850 at extreme right, 10,000 at extreme left)
  - ADC: Rotary Encoder Reading  (0 when pointing left, increasing anti-clockwise to 4096 after full rotation.
-So 1024=down, 2048=right, 3072=up).
+So 1024=down, 2048=right, 3072=up)
+ - Note that the selected PID parameter that will be edited by the +/- buttons is indicated by a Y, other parameters have an N
 ![](OLED_output.png)

 ## Code Structure